thudcl/thudcl.github.io/_pages/events.md

 # Working Group on Empirical International Studies (WGEIS)

 The Working Group on Empirical International Studies (**WGEIS**) is a small biannual workshop that brings together scholars in China that use rigorous, creative empirical methods to study important topics in international relations.
-The inaugural meeting is expecting to be held in late Fall 2020, hosted by **DCLab** at Tsinghua University.
+The inaugural meeting will be held in late Fall 2020, hosted by **DCLab** at Tsinghua University.

 ![]({{ site.url }}{{ site.baseurl }}/images/respic/layers_real.jpg){: style="width: 300px; float: right; border: 10px"}